Hong Kong is much more than just a major shopping destination and a place where you can see Disney characters.

 Shopping in Hong Kong doesn’t stop just because the sun has set.

-Temple Street Night Market features over 100 stalls packed into 5 blocks, where you can find an eclectic mix of men’s clothes, herbal medicines, gadgets, and other items.
+Temple Street Night Market features over 100 stalls packed into 5 blocks.

 There are even fortune tellers in the mix.

-The Ladies Night Market is where you will find various clothes, souvenirs & trinkets, and various counterfeit products (also found in Temple Street).
+Additionally, the Ladies Night Market is where you will find various clothes, souvenirs, and various counterfeit products (also found in Temple Street).

 On top of the markets experiences, there are dozens of shopping centres in all regions of Hong Kong opened til late hours for everyone’s shopping addiction.